-In the content section, click on Bulk upload the content for your app using Google Sheets.
+In the content section, click on Bulk upload the content for your Action using Google Sheets.
 You will see the following prompt:

 Click on the Make a copy of the pre-filled Google Sheet for editing link and click Make a Copy.